Maikusa swordsmith (image)

 "Mutsu Province" refers to "Mutsu," or Oshu, and "Kenshichudai" refers to the "repeated generations of the Genji clan," so it can be assumed that "Hi□ki□" probably refers to "Hikekiri (Hikekiri)."

-In relation to this, the section on "Swordsmiths of different eras" in Meijin also lists the maker of Higekiri "Fushu ."
-This is also one of the master craftsmen listed in the book, and Japanese literature scholar Junko Watase has proposed the theory that "Fushu" and "Monju" are the same person, based on the pronunciation and spelling.
+In connection with this, the section "Sword-making and blacksmithing differs before and after" in the "Meijin" also states that the maker of Higekiri"Fushu."
+He is also one of the master craftsmen listed in the same book, and the scholar of Japanese literature, Junko Watase, has proposed that "Fushu" and "Monju" are the same person based on the sound and spelling.

 The sharpness of the Maikusa sword as seen in sword books and stories